SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.10.md

 <!-- MR 10.3.0 [CU19] / 10.4.0 [CU7] - FR 10.4.10 -->

-When configuring a *Line & area chart* component, you can now use the *Show title* option to either show or hide the chart title.
+When configuring a *Line & area chart* component, you can now use the *Show title* option to either show or hide the automatically generated chart title.

-By default, the chart title will be shown.
+By default, this chart title will be shown.

 ## Changes